WordPress Plugins 5 Backdoor Threats

 WordPress Plugins: Five Vulnerable Plugins Creating WordPress Backdoor

-On Monday, June 24th, 2024, the Wordfence Threat Intelligence team uncovered a significant security breach affecting multiple WordPress.org plugins.
-This discovery came to light after a forum post by the WordPress.org Plugin Review team on June 22, 2024, indicated that the popular plugin Social Warfare had been injected with malicious code.
-Subsequent investigations revealed four additional plugins with similar malicious modifications.
-This supply chain attack highlights the increasing sophistication of cyber threats targeting widely used content management systems like WordPress.
+On Monday, June 24th, 2024, the Wordfence Threat Intelligence team uncovered a significant security breach affecting multiple plugins hosted on WordPress.org, leading to the creation of a WordPress backdoor.
+This critical discovery emerged shortly after a forum post by the WordPress.org Plugin Review team on June 22, 2024, disclosed that the popular plugin, Social Warfare, had been compromised with malicious code that created a WordPress backdoor.
+A thorough investigation revealed that four other plugins had also been modified to create similar WordPress backdoors.
+This supply chain attack underscores the escalating sophistication of cyber threats targeting widely used content management systems like WordPress, with a clear focus on establishing WordPress backdoors for unauthorized access.

 Details of the Attack